AngryCarrot789/FramePFX/docs/Projects and Codebase.md

   the timeline, track, clip controls, resources, and dialogs (e.g. export dialogs).

   As time goes on, this project should ideally get smaller to a point, since we want to move as much over to the base front end to maximize what plugins can do.
-Core plugins cannot reference the avalonia project due to cyclic dependency problems
+Core plugins cannot reference this project due to cyclic dependency problems.

 ## Control model Connection and Disconnection